helenc77/custom-shipping/README.md

 # custom-shipping
-A simple plugin file for writing complicated shipping rules in Woocommerce
+A simple Wordpress plugin file for writing complicated shipping rules in Woocommerce